getbluemorpho/blue-morpho/product doc/setup-blue-morpho-mcp.md

 ### Cursor

-In Cursor settings, search for "mcp".
+In Cursor command palette, search for "mcp".
 In "Tools & Integrations", click on "New MCP Server".

 This creates a `mcp.json` file: